michaelpq/michaelpq.github.io/manuals/archlinux/misc-configuration/thinkpad/index.markdown

 ### Kernel module

 The Linux kernel comes up with a specific module that greatly eases things.
-Just to the following to enable it:
+Just do the following to enable it:

     $ cat /etc/modules-load.d/x260.conf
     # Load events for Thinkpad x260